-All new staff members must receive an induction, during which they will receive a copy of this Policy and Code of Conduct for signature.
+All new staff members must receive an induction, during which they will receive a copy of the appropriate Schedule for signature as detailed below.

 6. GUIDANCE FOR ADULTS IN CONTACT WITH CHILDREN

 A. Teachers and School Staff

 All school managers, teachers, activity leaders and administrative and support staff must follow our Child Protection and Safeguarding Code of Conduct for School Staff in Schedule 1 which should be considered an integral part of this Policy.